IshmaelRogers/RobotKinematics/README.md

 A_r_P/A = A_r_B/A + B_r_p/B

+NOTE: The offset for a translation is calculated from the perspective of the new frame

 # Homogeneous Transformations and their Inverse

 Consider a more general case in which reference frames are both simultaneously rotated and translated with respect to each other.